Randy Lanier: Drug conviction and imprisonment

 He was believed to have fled to Puerto Rico, but fled first to France, where he went into hiding in Monte Carlo, and later went into hiding in Antigua, where he kept properties, and was later arrested on October 26 whilst fishing.
 Lanier had also cut a deal after his arrest for conspiracy to distribute marijuana, but at the last minute refused to testify against Jack Kramer, father of Ben.

 Lanier and his partner Ben Kramer received life without parole sentences on October 4, 1988 under the newly enacted Continuing Criminal Enterprise statute (also known as the "Super Drug Kingpin" law), owing to their refusal to cooperate with the prosecution.
 The Whittington brothers who were also involved received a lighter sentence.
 Lanier filed an appeal based on the fact that later RICO convictions were not nearly as lengthy, but lost the appeal.
 He was initially placed in Leavenworth Federal Penitentiary and was later transferred to the higher security United States Penitentiary I in Coleman.
 He spent his time in prison exercising, playing chess and answering letters sent by race fans.

 Maggi, who married Lanier on August 31, 1990, at Oxford Federal Correctional Institution in Wisconsin., was sentenced on April 30, 1993, to nine years in prison for money laundering.
 She pleaded guilty in September the previous year to conspiracy and obstruction and later successfully appealed to have it reduced from 108 months to 97.

 She was released in 1999: by that time she was no longer married to Lanier.

 Release from prison

 Otherwise serving a life sentence, for reasons undisclosed under sealed motions, Lanier was scheduled to be released from prison, with a discharge date of October 15, 2014, which was reportedly confirmed to Autoweek magazine insiders by Jim Porter, first assistant U.S. Attorney for the Southern District of Illinois.
-The Federal Bureau of Prisons website also confirmed Lanier's date of discharge conditional to the requirement that he spends six months in a halfway house before entering a three-year period of supervised release where he would be disallowed alcohol and firearms.
+The Federal Bureau of Prisons website also confirmed Lanier's date of discharge conditional to the requirement that he spend six months in a halfway house before entering a three-year period of supervised release where he would be disallowed alcohol and firearms.
 Lanier stated that he had a job awaiting him at a classic car museum in Florida, said to be for Preston Henn, owner of Fort Lauderdale Swap Shop.
+In 2019 Lanier's co-offender Ben Kramer sought to unseal the reasons for Lanier's release.
+The Court granted that application in part.
+It was acknowledged by the Court that Lanier was released due to Federal Rules of Criminal Procedure Rule 35 sentence reduction.

 In 2015 Lanier took part in a race in Mid Ohio, driving for Rally Baby Racing, which was covered in-depth by Road & Track magazine.